LinkNacional/integration-rede-for-woocommerce/README.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

----
+Payment Gateway for Rede Itaú for WooCommerce - PIX, Credit Card and Debit Cards.

-## Transform Your WooCommerce Store with Seamless Payments with PIX and Debit and credit card
+== Transform Your WooCommerce Store with Seamless Payments with PIX and Debit and credit card ==

 [WordPress](https://www.linknacional.com.br/wordpress/)  Integration [Rede for WooCommerce plugin](https://www.linknacional.com.br/wordpress/woocommerce/rede/) is the ultimate solution for enabling secure and efficient payment options in your online store with [Rede](https://www.userede.com.br/) and [Maxipago](https://www.userede.com.br/n/gateway-de-pagamento-rede).
 With support for credit cards, debit cards, and PIX payments, this plugin empowers your business to offer a seamless checkout experience.
 Whether you want to enable installment payments, tokenized card storage for returning customers, or 3DS authentication, this plugin has you covered.